Shaaali/identity-apps/docs/guides/user-self-service/register-security-key.md

-# Register FIDO2 Security Key/Biometrics via MyAccount
+# Register FIDO2 Security key/Biometrics for passwordless login

 Application users need to register their Security Key/Biometrics via MyAccount prior to using Passwordless login for the applications.